AlexxNB/svelte-chota/docs_src/src/pages/components/icon.md

 ### Spin

-It is possible to make spinning icon.
-The `spin` is a duration of the full turn in seconds.
+It is possible to make a spinning icon. `spin` is the duration of the full turn in seconds.
 Default is 2 seconds.

-If number is *positive* then icon will be spin clockwise, and contrclockwise if value is *negative*
+If the value is *positive* then the icon will spin clockwise, and counterclockwise if it is *negative*

 ```example script:hide
 <script>